Hickory Hollow Mall: Decline

 By 2005 Hickory Hollow Mall's appraisal value had slipped to $70 million.
 After enjoying a relatively low vacancy rate throughout its existence, 2006 would prove to be a pivotal year in the mall's history.
 Numerous dynamics during the mid-2000s caused the shopping center to become a victim of suburban retail decline.
 Contributing factors included drastic changes in community demographics, a sharp increase in Antioch's violent crime rate, and several well-publicized shootings on the mall's property within a relatively short span of time.
 Subsequent dwindling mall traffic, competition from more modern shopping venues, and the untimely economic struggles of several large retailers dealt a crushing blow to the mall.

 The earliest recorded shooting in the immediate mall vicinity occurred on November 3, 2004.
 Brian Schweitzer was fatally shot outside the U.S. Courthouse Credit Union bank on the east side of the mall by Metro Police officer Shawn Taylor.
 Schweitzer, himself a former policeman, had robbed two other banks that morning and attempted to flee when officer Taylor identified the suspect outside the Antioch bank and fired.
-Taylor was the same officer who arrested Tennessee Titans star quarterback Steve McNair the previous year on May 22, 2003, for DUI.

-The population of the 37013 ZIP code rose dramatically from 2000 to 2010, increasing from 51,343 to 78,406.
-While the state's population had grown by 13.4%, the Antioch vicinity had experience a 68.01% growth rate.
-With the population explosion came major demographic changes, whites accounting for a mere 16.8% of the increase.
-The black population nearly doubled and the Hispanic population increased by 35.2%, causing the white population to drop below 50% for the first time in the town's history.
-By 2006, the median household income had plummeted from $46,063 to $36,170 and the violent crime rate had surpassed the national average for the first time.
-The rate of property crimes had escalated to four times the national average, and within a few years the murder rate had soared to over three times the national average.
+The population of the 37013 ZIP code increased significantly from 51,343 to 78,406 during the 2000s, and with the population explosion came major demographic changes.
+Antioch's median household income had decreased by $9,893 by 2006, and the neighborhood's rate of violent crimes, property crimes, and murders surpassed the national average.

-With the opening of Opry Mills on May 12, 2000, patrons on the east side of Nashville now had a flashy modern shopping destination.
+With the opening of Opry Mills on May 12, 2000, patrons on the east side of Nashville had a newer, more modern shopping mall to patronize.
 To the south, Stones River Mall in Murfreesboro completed major renovations between 2006 and 2008, while in October 2007, The Avenue Murfreesboro, a large outdoor shopping area, opened in a rapidly growing area just six exits south of Hickory Hollow.